simanerush/simanerush.com/Content/posts/sharing-files.md

 A new CoreTransferable framework makes it easy to share data in SwiftUI with `ShareLink`.

-*To learn more about sharing data and `Transferable` protocol, check out this [article](https://swiftwithmajid.com/2023/03/28/sharing-content-in-swiftui/) by Majid Jabrayilov.*

-In this article though, we will be talking about sharing files using `ShareLink`, while preserving their name and extension.
+In this article, we will be talking about sharing files using `ShareLink`, while preserving their name and extension.
 Let's look at how to share a PDF file.

 ## Before we start